beeware/toga/docs/how-to/contribute/code.rst

 Add change information for release notes
 ----------------------------------------

 Before you submit this change as a pull request, you need to add a *change note*.
-Toga uses `towncrier <https://pypi.org/project/towncrier/>`__ to automate building release notes.
-To support this, every pull request needs to have a corresponding file in the ``changes/`` directory that provides a short description of the change implemented by the pull request.
+Toga uses `towncrier <https://pypi.org/project/towncrier/>`__ to automate building the release notes for each release.
+Every pull request must include at least one file in the ``changes/`` directory that provides a short description of the change implemented by the pull request.

 This description should be a high level summary of the change from the perspective of the user, not a deep technical description or implementation detail.
-It is distinct from a commit message - a commit message describes what has been done so that future developers can follow the reasoning for a change; the change note is a "user facing" description.
+It is distinct from a commit message - a commit message describes what has been done so that future developers can follow the reasoning for a change;
+the change note is a "user facing" description.
 For example, if you fix a bug caused by date handling, the commit message might read:

     Modified date validation to accept US-style MM-DD-YYYY format.